 Offered annually by Youngju Pak, PhD

 This course is designed to learn fundamental statistical theories and their applications in preclinical and clinical trials.
 These are hybrid sessions, and everyone is welcome to join.
+Check out our News & Events.

 Grant Writing Workshop